In this article, you’ll learn what is piston ring and how it works in a piston. different types of piston rings with their functions, and more.

 Piston pins may be selectively fitted and, if supplied with the piston, are not interchangeable.
 In very heavy alternate loading of the piston pins of compression ignition engines, special care is taken to avoid the risk of fatigue cracks.

 The external bearing surface is finished to a very high degree of accuracy to ensure the correct fit in the piston and connecting rod.
-Piston pin should be inspected for wear, cracking, or pitting. circlips should always be renewed, and where soft end pads are fitted, check that they are not loose or cracked.
+The piston pin should be inspected for wear, cracking, or pitting. circlips should always be renewed, and where soft-end pads are fitted, check that they are not loose or cracked.

 If you have still any doubts about the “Types of piston rings” you can contact us or ask in the comments.